 The Word of God brings joy (Jeremiah 15:16).
 Jeremiah says God’s Word was the joy and rejoicing of his heart.
 Why?
 Because he is called by His name.
 I wonder about those who claim to be called by His name and yet have no desire for His Word.

 God’s Word should be the joy and rejoicing of our heart.
 Jeremiah apparently did more than a casual reading of the Word in that he said he “ate it.”
 In other words, he devoured it.
 Let’s devour the Word of God — absorb it into our very being.
-When we do, we will find it fills us with “joy unspeakable and full of glory” (1 Peter 1:8).April 18th, 2014
+When we do, we will find it fills us with “joy unspeakable and full of glory” (1 Peter 1:8).July 29th, 2014